codeaashu/antriview/README.md

 ---

 <div align="center">
 💡 _Antriview is not just a product.
-It’s a new standard in interview preparation._
-**Your Ruthless, Real-Time AI Interviewer — Built for Pressure.
+It’s a new standard in interview preparation._<br> **Your Ruthless, Real-Time AI Interviewer — Built for Pressure.
 Not Just Practice.**
 </div>

 <hr>

 # Getting Started 🚀 Setup Procedure ⚙️

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).